Property Management Best Practices

 Arrange a meeting with tenants to go over the inspection results.
 This is your chance to address:

-• Specific areas of damage and their severity
+• Issues identified and their severity

 • Estimated repair costs

-• How these costs may affect the security deposit
+• How these affect the security deposit

 Scheduling Work